Research

 Keywords: optimizer, Monte Carlo, ab initio, TIP4P, Psi4, ORCA

 Research Area 2.
-Data-driven Methods for Materials Discovery
+Data-driven materials discovery

 In Summer 2023, in collaboration with Dr. Anton Oliynyk, we developed an open-source Python tool crafted for the high-throughput extraction of crystal structure features.
 Traditional ML models in solid-state materials have predominantly relied on composition data to predict properties.
 The lack of structural information in the model often leads to incomplete property mapping and predictive noise